HCLarsen/ical_parser.cr/README.md

 A Crystal library for parsing and generating calendar data with the iCalendar Specification.

+DO NOT USE.
+Still a work in progress, many changes to come.

 ## Installation

 Add this to your application's `shard.yml`: